Nauvoo Temple: Destruction

 After the fire of October 9, 1848, only the four exterior walls remained standing.
-Cabet and his followers began clearing rubble and trying to reconstruct the interior of the temple; however, on May 27, 1850, Nauvoo was struck by a major tornado which toppled one of the walls onto eight stone masons.
+Cabet and his followers began clearing rubble and trying to reconstruct the interior of the temple; however, on May 27, 1850, Nauvoo was struck by a major tornado which toppled one of the walls onto eight stonemasons.
 One source claimed the storm seemed to "single out the Temple", felling "the walls with a roar that was heard miles away".
 Cabet ordered the demolition of two more walls in the interests of public safety, leaving only the façade standing.
 The Icarians used much of the temple's stone to build a new school building on the southwest corner of the temple lot.
 By 1857, however, most of Cabet's followers had left Nauvoo and over time many of the original stones for the temple were used in the construction of other buildings throughout Hancock County.
 In February 1865, Nauvoo's City Council ordered the final demolition of the last standing portion of the temple—one lone corner of the façade.
 Soon afterwards, all evidence of the temple disappeared, except for a hand pump over a well that supplied water to the baptismal font.
-Three of the original sunstones are known to have survived and are on display—one is on loan to LDS Church's Visitor Center in Nauvoo, one is in the Smithsonian Institution in Washington, D.C, and the third and only one that has not been restored is displayed, along with the only moonstone on display, at the Joseph Smith Historic Center of the Community of Christ.
+Three of the original sunstones are known to have survived and are on display—one is on loan to the LDS Church's visitors' center in Nauvoo, one is in the Smithsonian Institution in Washington, D.C., and the third and only one that has not been restored is displayed, along with the only moonstone on display, at the Joseph Smith Historic Center of the Community of Christ.